-It's funny, but it's a real danger.
+It sounds funny, but it's a very real danger.
 Every year, good coconuts kill more people around the world than sharks, for example.

 A policeman renting bungalows

-Pramot, the guy who holds Tabaek View Point where I live, is a policeman.
-He started his small business of bungalows six years ago with his Japanese wife, Kazuyo.
-He is an adorable talker, who goes out of his way to help his clientele.
+Pramot, the guy who holds Tabaek View Point where I am staying, is a policeman.
+He started his little bungalow business six years ago, with his Japanese wife, Kazuyo.
+He is a lovely talker, who goes out of his way to be helpful to his customers.